ibm-cloud-docs/assistant/system-entities.md

 - Currency values are recognized as instances of @sys-number entities as well.
 If you are using separate conditions to check for both currency values and numbers, place the condition that checks for currency above the one that checks for a number.

+  This workaround is not necessary if you are using the revised system entities.
+For more details, see [New system entities](/docs/services/assistant?topic=assistant-beta-system-entities).
+  {: note}

 - If you use the @sys-currency entity as a node condition and the user specifies `$0` as the value, the value is recognized as a currency properly, but the condition is evaluated to the number zero, not the currency zero.
-As a result, it does not return the expected response.
-To check for currency values in a way that handles zeros properly, use the full SpEL expression syntax `entities['sys-currency']?.value` in the node condition instead.
+As a result, the `null` in the condition is evaluated to false and the node is not processed.
+To check for currency values in a way that handles zeros properly, use expression `@sys-currency >=0` in the node condition instead.
+(Ignore any messages about an incorrect entity operator; the operator works.)

 ## @sys-date and @sys-time entities
 {: #system-entities-sys-date-time}